Rarestardev/NoteMaster/README.md

 Unauthorized use, copying, modification, or distribution of any part of this software is strictly prohibited.

-For licensing inquiries or permission requests, please contact: [your email or website]
+For licensing inquiries or permission requests, please contact: [Rarestar.dev@gmail.com]

 See the full license in the [LICENSE](./LICENSE) file.